THEOplayer/documentation/theoplayer_versioned_docs/version-v7/getting-started/01-sdks/02-android/02-migration-from-4.x.md

 The Android SDK leverages Java 8 and Kotlin languages to provide safer and more concise code.

-Lastly, the Android SDK is released on JitPack which allow developers to easily fetch and implement the player into their app.
+The Android SDK is published to the [THEOplayer Maven repository](https://maven.theoplayer.com/) where developers can easily navigate our releases and find code snippets for implementing the player into their project.

 ## When to migrate?